 How Physiotherapy Will Help Improve Your Play

+We know physiotherapy can help improve your play.
+The question is; do you have all the tools you need to keep you performing at your best and minimise your risk of injury?
 What if doing more practice and learning more techniques won’t help you anymore in your sports performance?
 What if there’s already a plateau you can’t overcome with just more effort and willpower?

 - Pinpointing faulty movement patterns that affect your performance

-- Appropriate strength and flexibility training
+- Prescribe specific strength and flexibility training

 - Tailored exercises to make your movement patterns more efficient

-About sports biomechanics
+About sports biomechanics:

 World-class athletes don’t just spend more time practicing.
 They also do and undergo several other things to optimise their performance.
 They also have several coaches coming from different fields (nutrition and diet, psychology and mental performance, motivation, exercise, sports specialist, etc.).
 After all, performing well during a game requires a holistic and integrated approach.
 For example, a clear mind and intense focus is required to outsmart the opponent and win the game.
 A healthy diet and proper nutrition is also required especially if you have a very active lifestyle and you want to last long in games and marathons.